OSM-Notes/OSM-Notes-Ingestion/docs/Process_API.md

 source bin/lib/processAPIFunctions.sh

 # Insert new notes and comments from API tables to base tables
-# This uses stored procedures for efficient bulk insertion
+# This uses bulk INSERT operations for optimal performance
 # Note: This function also updates the timestamp automatically in the same
 # database connection to ensure integrity check results persist
 __insertNewNotesAndComments